Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Introduction

-We solve problem \eqref{J def intro} recursively in discrete time and show that as the time grid gets finer the discrete-time maximizers converge along a subsequence to a Nash subgame equilibrium in continuous time.
-We also prove that the continuous-time solution is deterministic and satisfies an extended Hamilton-Jacobi-Bellman (HJB) equation.
-Moreover, we give sufficient conditions for uniqueness and derive explicit solutions for some special cases.
-We illustrate the applicability of our approach in a few numerical examples showing that for shorter maturities compared to variance, Value at Risk leads to less risky investments.
+We solve problem \eqref{J def intro} recursively in discrete time and show that as the time grid gets finer, the discrete-time maximizers converge weakly along a subsequence to continuous time.
+For shift-invariant risk measures, the limit is a Nash subgame equilibrium under certain assumptions in continuous time.
+This kind of optimization is a non-cooperative interpersonal game in which the investor plays against reincarnations of himself/herself at other times.
+There is no direct generalization of Nash equilibria in continuous time since a single time point is a null set.
+Instead, we follow here the generalization of Ekeland and Lazrak \cite{ekeland2006being}, who allowed the investor at time $t$ to form a coalition with all players $s \in [t,t+\varepsilon]$ and derive the equilibrium strategy by taking $\varepsilon \to 0$.
+We also prove that, in general, a Nash subgame equilibrium in continuous time of \eqref{J def intro} satisfies an extended Hamilton-Jacobi-Bellman (HJB) equation.
+Moreover, we derive explicit solutions for some special cases.
+We illustrate the applicability of our approach in a few numerical examples showing that Value at Risk leads to less risky investments for shorter maturities than variance.
 Furthermore, compared to a pre-commitment investor, we show that a time-consistent investor invests more conservatively, i.e., less in the risky asset.
-This effect is more pronounced for shorter than for longer maturities and more for Value at Risk than for variance.
+This effect is more pronounced for shorter than for longer maturities and more for Value at Risk based risk measures than for variance.